OpenCilk/infrastructure/README.md

 ```
 - When building shared libraries with Cilkscale, you may need to manually link
 the Cilkscale dynamic library with the shared library, rather than simply use
--fcilktool=cilkscale at link time.
-The Cilkscale dynamic library, named
+`-fcilktool=cilkscale` at link time for Cilkscale to behave correctly.
+The
-`libclang_rt.cilkscale.so` on Linux and
+Cilkscale dynamic library, named `libclang_rt.cilkscale.so` on Linux and
 `libclang_rt.cilkscale_osx_dynamic.dylib` on Mac OS X, can be found in a
 subdirectory under `lib` within the build or install directory of OpenCilk.